SAIF: Sparse Adversarial and Imperceptible Attack Framework: Results

 We include some examples of targeted adversarial examples using SAIF in Figure \ref{fig:perturb_samples}.
 Note that the perturbations $\mathbf{p}$ have been enhanced in all figures for visibility.
-Visually, the perturbations $\mathbf{p}$ generated by SAIF are only slightly noticeable in regions with a uniform color palette/low textural detail, such as on the beige couch (see zoomed-in segments of Figure \ref{fig:perturb_samples}).
+Visually, the perturbations generated by SAIF are only slightly noticeable in regions with a uniform color palette/low textural detail, such as on the beige couch (see the zoomed-in segments of Figure \ref{fig:perturb_samples}).
 The other images are bereft of such regions and thus have negligible visible change.
-Moreover, we observe that the attack predominantly perturbs semantically meaningful pixels in the images.
-We comprehensively analyze this behavior in Section \ref{sec:interpretability}.
+Moreover, the attack predominantly perturbs semantically meaningful pixels in the images.

 For untargeted attacks, we present examples from all competing attack methods in Figure \ref{fig:qual-comparison}.
 We ease the magnitude constraint to allow all baselines to achieve some successful attacks at the same level of sparsity.
-It can be observed that all three competitors produce highly conspicuous perturbations around the face of the leopard, the outline of the forklift, and similarly for the albatross.
-TSAA in particular adds the most noticeable distortions to images.
+Upon a closer visual inspection, it can be observed that competing methods produce significantly more conspicuous perturbations around the face of the leopard and on the outlines of the forklift and the albatross.
+PGD $\ell_\infty + \ell_0$, in particular, adds the most noticeable distortions to images.
 In contrast, SAIF attack produces adversarial examples that appear virtually identical to the clean input images.